ARM-software/psa-api/doc/fwu/appendix/sra.rst

       :mitigation:`AUTHENTICATE`. **Transfer** to firmware creator and implementation: authenticate the content of the firmware image manifest and firmware images to prevent unauthorized modification.
 For detached manifests this can be achieved by including a cryptographic hash of the firmware image in the manifest, and then signing the manifest with an authorized key.
 The |API| design must enable authentication of firmware images and manifests.

-      :mitigation:`TRIAL`. **Control** by API design: provide a firmware image state where a failure to run a new firmware image will cause a roll back to the previously installed firmware, instead of making the device inoperable, without bypassing `M.SEQUENCE`. **Transfer** to implementation and update client: use the provided TRIAL state in the firmware update process.

    .. residual::
       :impact: H
       :likelihood: VL